talexcrowell/NeighborHound/README.md

 # NeighbourHound
-Personal news, interest, and other aggregator
+Personal news, interest, and other aggregater